plone/training/about.rst

 Feel free to organize a training yourself.
 Please be so kind to contribute any bugfixes or enhancements you made to the documentation for your training.

-If you want to contact the original autors about a training you can reach them at team@starzel.de.
+If you want to contact the original authors about a training you can reach them at team@starzel.de.

 The training is rendered using sphinx and builds in two flavors: